Home » Nourishing Recipes » DIY - Make Your Own » Healthy Oil Free Granola Recipe: Oven or Dehydrator Method

 Have fun, experiment, and play in your kitchen – no fuss!

 In a food processor, add all of the nuts and seeds.
 Pulse and blend to break down into fine pieces.
-Pour seed and nut mixture into a large bowl.
+Pour the seed and nut mixture into a large bowl.

-In the food processor, add the oats, cinnamon, and salt.
+Next, in the food processor, add the oats, cinnamon, and salt.
 Blend and pulse until the oats are broken down into a medium-to-fine texture but not into a flour mixture.
 Add this oat mixture to the nuts and seeds.

 In the food processor, add the chia seed mixture, dates, maple syrup, and vanilla.
 Slowly blend until a paste is made.

-Last, fold the chia seed and date mixture into the dry ingredients.
+Fold the chia seed and date mixture into the dry ingredients.
 Continue to mix and fold until all of the granola has been combined and coated with the wet ingredients.

-NOTE: If you are using dried cherries, hold off on putting them in the mixture until after the granola has cooked.
+If you are using dried cherries, hold off on putting them in the mixture until after the granola has cooked.

 Pour the granola onto the dehydrator trays, spreading it out thinly and evenly.